 As amazing as the marine world is to the naked eye, there are incredible plants and animals that can only be seen with special tools.
 Students use microscopes and hand lenses to observe different kinds of plankton and invertebrates, which may include barnacles, sea squirts, jellyfish larva, tunicates, brine shrimp and more.
 Then, they use math and language strategies to describe the scale of what they’ve seen.

 Time: 1:30 - 3:00 p.m.

 Cost: $8 per person

 What are the essential parts of the circulatory, respiratory and digestive systems?
 How do they work together to accomplish the body’s essential functions?
-In these comparative-anatomy programs, students are guided in a focused fish dissection.
+In this comparative-anatomy program, students are guided in a focused fish dissection.
 They think not only about how these systems operate in fish, but compare them to their analogous systems in humans.

 Explore off-exhibit areas as you learn about the many careers that are involved in making The Maritime Aquarium a great place for visitors as well as for the animals that live here.
-View the “Ocean Beyond the Sound” exhibit – with its 7-foot sharks – from above and visit our “Fish Kitchen” to learn how our aquarists meet the nutritional needs of more than 1,000 animals every day.
-Students not only learn about the behind-the-scenes operations of the Aquarium, but what they need to do to work with animals in a similar setting some day.
+View the "Ocean Beyond the Sound" exhibit - with its 7-foot sharks - from above and visit our "Fish Kitchen" to learn how our aquarists meet the nutritional needs of more than 1,000 animals each day.
+Students not only learn about the behind-the-scenes operations of the Aquarium but what they need to do to work with animals in a similar setting someday.